-Most modules will have online material including notes, reading lists and assessment details.
-You should check the Geography Website and Blackboard regularly for updates and information relating to your modules.
+Modules will have online material including notes, reading lists and assessment details ready for you in the first week of the teaching semester.
+You should check your module pages on Blackboard regularly for updates and information relating to your modules.
+Module related queries not addressed in this handbook or on your module information on Blackboard should be directed to the respective module coordinator.

-General enquiries not covered within this booklet or on the website should be directed to the relevant course coordinator.
+General enquiries not covered within this booklet, on the website or on Blackboard should be directed to the relevant course coordinator and copied to the Geography office (geog@tcd.ie):

-For Joint Honours (JH) and , Dr Federico Cugurullo - cugurulf@tcd.ie
+For Joint Honours (JH): Dr Federico Cugurullo - cugurulf@tcd.ie